 Lloyd is Of Counsel to the Taft Law Firm which merged in 2014 with the Chicago law firm, Shefsky & Froelich, which he founded.
 He received his JD from The Law School at the University and his undergraduate degree from DePaul University.
 He is a member of the Illinois and Florida Bars and is also a CPA.

-The most recent of his eight books are Negotiate Like the Pros: A Top Sports Negotiator's Lessons for Making Deals, Building Relationships and Getting What You Want and Being Sugar Ray: The Life of America's Greatest Boxer and First Celebrity Athlete.
+The most recent of his twelve books are Sport Matters, Negotiate Like the Pros: A Top Sports Negotiator's Lessons for Making Deals, Building Relationships and Getting What You Want and Being Sugar Ray: The Life of America's Greatest Boxer and First Celebrity Athlete.
 His works include the foundational books, In Black and White: Race and Sports in America, The Business of Sports and The Business of Sports Agents.

 His consulting roles have included a wide variety of projects including work for the NCAA, National Football League, and the United States Olympic Committee.
 In 2000 the mayor of Philadelphia appointed Shropshire to chair Philadelphia's stadium site selection committee and later, projects focused on future Philadelphia bids for the Olympic Games.
 He has also served for the past nine years as the Academic Director of Wharton's Business Management and Entrepreneurship Program for NFL players focusing on their transition away from the game.
 He has served as an arbitrator for the NFLPA and USATF.